ETCLabs/sACN/docs/pages/using_merge_receiver.md

 ## Receiving sACN Data

-The merged data callback is called whenever there are new merge results, pending the sampling period.
+The merged data callback is called whenever there are new merge results.
+These results only include sources that are not in a sampling period.
 The sampling period occurs when a receiver starts listening on a new universe, new footprint, or new set of interfaces.
-Universe data is merged as it comes in during this period, but the notification of this data doesn't occur until after the sampling period ends.
+While a source is part of a sampling period, its universe data is merged as it comes in, but won't be included in a merged data notification until after the sampling period ends.
 This removes flicker as various sources in the network are discovered.
+Some sources might not be part of a sampling period.
+In that case, their universe data will continue being included in merged data notifications during the period.

 This callback will be called in multiple ways:

-1. When a new non-preview data packet or per-address priority packet is received from the sACN Receiver module, it is immediately and synchronously passed to the DMX Merger.
-If the sampling period has not ended, the merged result is not passed to this callback until the sampling period ends.
+1. When a new non-preview data packet or per-address priority packet is received from the sACN Receiver module, it is immediately and synchronously passed to a DMX Merger.
+If the sampling period has not ended for the source, the merged result is not passed to this callback until the sampling period ends.
 Otherwise, it is immediately and synchronously passed to this callback.

-2. When a sACN source is no longer sending non-preview data or per-address priority packets, the lost source callback from the sACN Receiver module will be passed to the merger, after which the merged result is passed to this callback pending the sampling period.
+2. When a sACN source is no longer sending non-preview data or per-address priority packets, the lost source callback from the sACN Receiver module will be passed to a merger, after which the merged result is passed to this callback pending the sampling period.

 Please note that per-address priority is an ETC-specific sACN extension, and is disabled if the